Spencer's livestock sale down for the count

 The center of activity was the auction ring, the snack bar, and the socialization on the sale grounds.
 Kids would play while their parents often bartered with items on the side.

-While the auction was re-invented for a period of time in the 21st Century, it will likely down for the count.
+While the auction was re-invented for a period of time in the 21st Century, it is down for the count.

 See related story SPENCER'S LIVESTOCK MARKET FADING INTO HISTORY?